tensorflow/tfjs-models/pose-detection/demos/README.md

 ## Upload a Video Demo
 This demo allows you to upload a video (in .mp4 format) to run with the model.
-Once the video finishes, it automatically downloads the video with pose keypoints.
+Once the video is processed, it automatically downloads the video with pose keypoints.

 [MoveNet model entry](https://storage.googleapis.com/tfjs-models/demos/pose-detection-upload-video/index.html?model=movenet)